benji300/joplin-commands/README.md

 ### User options

-This plugin adds the following user options which can be accessed via `Tools > Options > Note Extensions`.
+This plugin adds provides user options which can be changed via `Tools > Options > Command Collection`.

 > **NOTE** - Changes to the user options are only applied after a restart of the app

-- Show [Open URL in browser](#open-url-in-browser) on note toolbar:\
-  _Select whether a button to open the note URL in the default browser shall be shown on the note toolbar or not._

-- Show [Toggle to-do state](#toggle-to-do-state) on note toolbar:\
-  _Select whether a button to toggle the to-do state (open/closed) shall be shown on the note toolbar or not._

-- Enter notebook name for [quick move](#quick-move-note) action X _(where X is 0..5)_:\
-  _Specify the name of a notebook to which the selected note can be moved quickly without interaction.
-This options exists 5 times.
-  Currently the notebook names must be copied manually from the sidebar._

-- Keep moved note selected:\
-  If selected note is moved via one of the [quick move](#quick-move-note) actions, it shall still be selected afterwards.\
-  Otherwise the next note within the current list will be selected.

 ## Installation

-- Download the latest released JPL package (`com.benji300.joplin.commands.jpl`) from [here](https://github.com/benji300/joplin-commands/releases)
+- Download the latest released JPL package (`joplin-plugin-benji300-commands.jpl`) from [here](https://github.com/benji300/joplin-commands/releases)
 - Open Joplin
 - Navigate to `Tools > Options > Plugins`
-- Click `Install plugin` and select the previously downloaded `jpl` file
+- Press `Install plugin` and select the previously downloaded `jpl` file
 - Confirm selection
 - Restart Joplin to enable the plugin